-Recently we carried out a survey on attic conversion prices with some of our tradesmen across Ireland.
-We asked how much would it cost, excluding vat, to add an extra bedroom in the attic and were there any tips they could give for getting the best job done.
+In our survey, we asked some of our tradesmen members, how much would it cost, excluding vat, to add an extra bedroom in the attic and were there any tips they could give for getting the best job done.
 Here is a sample of the replies we received below:-

 I hope this helps some of you who are considering an attic conversion in the near future.
 If you decide to go ahead with it be sure to post your attic conversion job here and get up to 4 quotes from rated tradesmen.